TIBCOSoftware/snappydata/docs/configuring_cluster/configure_launch_cluster.md

 |Server |**1528** (Port used by ODBC or JDBC clients)  |**4 GB**|

 !!!Note
 	By default, the locator uses **1527** port to listen for client connections and the servers that are running on the same machine use subsequent port numbers.
 Therefore, **1528** port is used by the single server that is launched by the above command.
-But, if the server was launched on a different machine it would listen on **1527**.
+But, if the server was launched on a different machine it would listen on **1527** also.

 All the artifacts created such as the server - logs, metrics, and the database files are all stored in a folder called **work** in the product home directory.
 Click the individual member URLs on the dashboard to view the logs.